France outlines tough new anti-terrorism law

 PARIS: French President Emmanuel Macron's government on Thursday (Jun 22) set out a tough new anti-terrorism law that has already faced protests from civil rights groups.

-The proposals presented to the first meeting of the reshuffled cabinet are designed to allow the lifting of the state of emergency that has been in place in France since the November 2015 attacks.
+The proposals presented to the first meeting of a reshuffled cabinet appointed on Wednesday are designed to allow the lifting of the state of emergency that has been in place since the November 2015 attacks in Paris.

-The government has extended the state of emergency five times since it was introduced by the then Socialist government in response to coordinated shootings and suicide bombings in Paris that killed 130 people in November 2015.
+The state of emergency has been extended five times since it was introduced by the then Socialist government in response to the gun and bomb rampage that left 130 people dead.

-The current provision expires in mid-July when it is expected to be extended again until Nov 1 while the new law is prepared.
+The current provision expires in mid-July, when Macron's new centrist government is expected to extend it again until Nov 1 while the new law is prepared.

 The legislation has received the go-ahead from France's top administrative court despite concerns from rights groups including Amnesty International and Human Rights Watch that it will enshrine into law draconian powers allowed under the state of emergency.

-Amnesty complained last month, for example, that French authorities were abusing anti-terrorism measures by using them to curb legitimate protests.
+Amnesty complained last month that French authorities were abusing anti-terrorism measures by using them to curb legitimate protests.

-The ever-present threat was underlined on Monday when a man rammed a car laden with guns and gas bottles into a police van on Paris' Champs-Elysees avenue.
+France has faced a string of militant attacks since 2015, with the threat underlined on Monday when a man rammed a car laden with guns and gas canisters into a police van on Paris' Champs-Elysees avenue.

-The driver of the car, 31-year-old suspected extremist Adam Djaziri, died in the attack but no-one else was injured.
+The driver of the car, 31-year-old Adam Djaziri, died in the attack but no one else was injured.

+Paris prosecutor Francois Molins told a press conference on Thursday that all evidence suggested Djaziri had intended the car to explode.

+He had mailed a letter to his family just before the attack saying he had wanted to travel to Syria and complaining he had been stopped from doing so "by apostates against the Islamic State".

+Authorities have launched a review of gun ownership after it emerged that Djaziri, who practised shooting as a sport, had been legally allowed to possess firearms despite being on the watchlist since 2015.

+Four members of his family, who lived in the Paris suburbs, were detained for two days before being released on Wednesday.

-The new law would give local authorities greater powers to act to protect an event or location thought to be at risk from attack, without first seeking permission from the courts.
+The new anti-terror law would give French authorities greater powers to act to protect an event or location thought to be at risk from attack, without first seeking permission from the courts.

 Local authorities could, for example, decide to put in place a security cordon and carry out bag checks and searches using private guards without seeking approval beforehand.